confusedmatrix/visibility-stats/README.md

 # VisibilityStats
-A simple library to determine if DOM element(s) are visible in the viewport and statistics about how long elements have been visible / when they were last visible.
+A simple library to determine if DOM elements are visible in the viewport and statistics about how long elements have been visible / when they were last visible.